Youth & Family Faith Formation

 - Serve the church and the community

-Attend Mass regularly - the source and summit of our faith is the Eucharist.
-Families are encouraged to develop a habit of attending the weekend liturgy every week (together as a family if possible!)
+The Eucharist is the source and summit of our faith, and participation in Mass is an essential part of faith formation.
+Essentially, the Eucharist is the heart of our faith.
+Families are encouraged to develop the habit of attending Mass every weekend—together as a family whenever possible.

 Who Should Attend